 Keith is active in the Boy Scouts of America, having been an Eagle Scout himself, and has served in various roles for units and districts in the Circle Ten and Longhorn Councils.
 He is a native of Charleroi (Pittsburgh), PA and is the son of Bishop K.L and Joann Ackerman, Diocese of Quincy (retired).

-Men’s Building Program Manager
+Men’s Building Program Director

 Ben joined the Union Gospel Mission of Tarrant County in 2013 as a part-time Facility Manager.
 Through his hard work and dedication, he was promoted to the Case Management Department as a Men’s Case Manager by the end of 2013, having acquired his Bachelor’s Degree in Social Work from the University of Texas at Arlington.
 Ben’s attentiveness in serving the homeless population advanced him as a team-player and he recognized this was where he belonged.